 The Second Vatican Council, p.
 63, mentions purgatory as a place of punishment for our sins: "The truth has been divinely revealed that sins are followed by punishments.
 God's holiness and justice inflict them.
 Sins must be expiated.
 This may be done on this earth through the sorrows, miseries, and trials of this life and, above all, through death.
 Otherwise, the expiation must be made in the next life through fire and torments or purifying punishments."
 Indulgences only have value in Catholicism due to the unbiblical teaching of purgatory, which the Roman Catholic Church teaches is a place of punishment where people expiate their own sins there (CCC, 1475).

 Expiation is "a term associated with the removal, cleansing, or forgiveness of sin."1 But how does a person expiate or cleanse himself of his own sins?
 He doesn't.
 If there were a means by which we could cleanse ourselves on our own sins, then God would have provided that.

 Nevertheless, out of the teaching of purgatory and temporal punishment comes the teaching of indulgences--a means by which punishment for sin is reduced through a person's own sufferings.
-How horrible is this teaching since it reduces the power and glory of the cross and says that we can expiate our own sins instead of trusting in Christ alone for this.
+How horrible is this teaching since it reduces the power and glory of the cross and says we can expiate our own sins instead of trusting in Christ alone for this?
 The Roman Catholic Church needs to recant its false teaching and urge its people to look to Christ alone and not to its mediatorship, its priesthood, its treasury of merit, its sacraments, or its rules and regulations for the salvation of souls.